dh-notes/vim-article/main.md

 Because Vim is a toolkit for building a better editor, we need to do some work to customize it for writing prose.
-To do this, we can edit Vim's configuration file, `.vimrc`, found in your home directory.[^ln-home] Here are a few common settings:
+To do this, we can edit Vim's configuration file, `.vimrc`, found in your home directory.
+You can edit it in vim by typing `vim ~/.vimrc` into your terminal program, or by double-clicking on the file[^ln-home].
+Here are a few common settings:

 [^ln-home]: You may need to enable "show hidden files" in the file explorer or finder of your choice.